-WC- Withdraw Cancel - is given when a student officially or unofficially withdraws from school within the first two weeks of scheduled classes after the official start date of the classes.
+WC- Withdrawal Cancel - is given when a student withdraws or receives an administrative withdrawal within the first two weeks of scheduled classes after the official start date of the classes.
 Withdraw Cancels will have no effect on GPA or credits "attempted".